mayd/petzold-pw5e/README.md

 * Removed spurious dependencies for some examples in CMakeLists.txt.

+* Added some missing targets for some examples in CMakeLists.txt.

 * Corrected some C source files as per [FAQ for Programming Windows, 5th Edition](http://www.charlespetzold.com/pw5/pw5faq.html).

 * Corrected some C source files as per [Errata for Petzold's book "Programming Windows Fifth Edition"](http://www.computersciencelab.com/PetzoldErrata.htm).